Big cat: Evolution

-It is estimated that the ancestors of most big cats split away from the Felinae about 6.37 million years ago.
+It is estimated that the ancestors of most big cats split away from the Felinae about 6.37 Ma.
 The Felinae, on the other hand, comprises mostly small to medium-sized cats, including domestic cats, but also some larger cats such as the cougar and cheetah.

 A 2010 study published in Molecular Phylogenetics and Evolution has given insight into the exact evolutionary relationships among members of genus Panthera.
 The study reveals that the snow leopard and the tiger are sister species, while the lion, leopard, and jaguar are more closely related to each other.
 The tiger and snow leopard diverged from the ancestral big cats approximately 3.9 Ma.
 The tiger then evolved into a unique species towards the end of the Pliocene epoch, approximately 3.2 Ma.
 The ancestor of the lion, leopard, and jaguar split from other big cats from 4.3–3.8 Ma.
 Between 3.6 and 2.5 Ma, the jaguar diverged from the ancestor of lions and leopards.
 Lions and leopards split from one another approximately 2 Ma.
-The earliest Panthera fossil, P. blytheae, dating to 4.1−5.95 MA, was discovered in southwest Tibet.
+P. blytheae from northern Central Asia was originally described as the oldest known Panthera species; however, subsequent studies have agreed that it is not a member of Panthera and that it belongs to a different genus, Palaeopanthera.